MilesCranmer/gh-pages-chime-sensitivity/docs/_sources/index.rst.txt

 Quick-start tutorial with docker
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Make sure you have docker installed.
-This tutorial assumes a familiarity with python, numpy, and matplotlib.

 In your terminal, navigate to the repo with the sensitivity repo installed.
 Now, install the sensitivity code pre-reqs using Docker, with the following command::